galaxyproject/galaxy-charts/docs/content/installation.md

 npm run dev
 ```

-## Next Steps
+## 4. Next Steps

+1. Open a web browser and navigate to the localhost URL displayed in your terminal (typically in the format `http://localhost:PORT`).

 Congratulations!
-You’ve successfully set up your Galaxy visualization repository and it's ready for you to start adding your custom visualization code.
+Your Galaxy visualization repository is set up and ready for development.
+Follow the instructions on the splash screen and refer to these docs as you build your custom visualization.

+When you’re ready to publish, refer to the **How to Publish** section to share your visualization with the Galaxy community.

+Thank you for your contribution!